tamber/tamber-android/README.md

 Usage
 =====

-All requests are asynchronous, you can access the response/error by supplying a response handler: [JsonHttpResponseHandler](https://loopj.com/android-async-http/doc/com/loopj/android/http/JsonHttpResponseHandler.html).
-In the future this will be replaced with a Tamber-specific response handler class that will be easier to use.
+All requests are asynchronous, you can access the response/error by supplying a TamberResponseHandler with an `onCompletion(JSONObject response, TamberException err)` function

 Example.java